Clear Evidence of Carcinogenicity

 Interactions of estrogens and insulin-like growth factor-I in the brain: implications for neuroprotection.Cardona-Gomez.
 Brain Research.
 2001.
 Estrogen as Neuroprotectant

-The separate glial cell hyperplasia seen in the exposed group is likely turn into malignant glioma according to Dr. Wyde, the presenter.
+Response: The separate glial cell hyperplastic lesions seen in the exposed group are likely to turn into malignant glioma according to Dr. Wyde, the presenter.
 They have the same pathology but hyperplastic lesions are smaller in size.
 Many think the hyperplastic brain lesions need to be added to the malignant brain tumors when evaluating the statistics on brain tumor incidence.
 Brain tumor results starts at 25:09.
 Heart Schwannoma results start at 27:09to 28:50.
 2016 NTP cell phones and cancer presentation of results

 Dr. Wyde, Cell Phone Radiation Cancer Study US NTP presentation